Forge Bible Bot

 !topic clearClear the study topic

-!q add <topic>Add a discussion topic to the queue (mods/broadcaster)
+!q add <topic>Add a discussion topic directly to the queue (mods/broadcaster)

 !q nextActivate the next queued topic